South Shore Mall (New York)

-South Shore Mall (formerly known as Westfield South Shore Mall) is a super-regional shopping mall in Bay Shore, New York.
-The mall is owned by the Namdar Realty Group, and has 1165000 sqft of gross leasable area.
-The mall features the traditional chains Dick's Sporting Goods, Forever 21, JCPenney, and Macy's.
+South Shore Mall (formerly Westfield South Shore) is a super-regional shopping mall in Bay Shore in Suffolk County, Long Island, New York, in the United States.
+The mall is owned by Namdar Realty Group, and has 1165000 sqft of gross leasable area.

-Restaurants in the mall include Panera Bread, The Cheesecake Factory and Buffalo Wild Wings.

 History

 The mall was opened in 1963 by the R.H.
 Macy Company, which opened the 3-level, 318800 sqft Macy's as the original anchor.
 The open-air, 70-store first phase of the mall was completed by 1967, and originally included stores such as Record Town, Woolworth's, Lerner Shops, Bond's, and JCPenney, which was the first in-line JCPenney location in the New York area at the time.
 The mall's Loews Theaters location opened around the same time.
 In the mid 1970s, there was also a section of the mall divided into an area named "Captree Corners", a bazaar-like setup of small stores clustered into a village-like mini-mall area.

 The mall was fully enclosed in 1975.
-In December 1986, the mall's ownership was sold to the Westfield Corporation for $85 million.
+In December 1986, the mall's ownership was sold to the Westfield Group for $85 million.
 Shortly after the change in ownership, plans for an expansion were underway.
-The renovation/expansion was underway by 1996, which gutted the northern end of the center, which was replaced with 40000 sqft of new retail area, along with a newly built, three-level (216,300 ft²) Sears, which opened in September 1997.
-A two-level (120,000 ft²) Lord & Taylor eventually opened in late 1998, replacing the former Woolworth.
-On March 4, 2012, Macy's shuttered to make way for a newly built two-story Macy's location at the mall.
-It opened on August 14, 2013.
-In May 2015, it was announced that Sears would shutter as part of an ongoing plan to phase out of brick-and-mortar.
-On June 16, 2016, Dick's Sporting Goods announced that it would be opening in the former Sears space.
+The renovation/expansion was underway by 1996, which gutted the northern end of the center, which was replaced with 40000 sqft of new retail area, along with a newly built, three-level (216,300 ft2) Sears, which opened in September 1997.
+A two-level (120,000 ft2) Lord & Taylor eventually opened in late 1998, replacing the former Woolworth.
+On March 4, 2012, Macy's closed their original anchor store.
+The building was demolished and Macy's moved to a new an adjacent, newly-built anchor store, which opened on August 14, 2013.
+In May 2015, it was announced that the Sears anchor store would close.
+On June 16, 2016, Dick's Sporting Goods announced that it would remodel the former Sears anchor store.

-On August 27, 2020, Lord & Taylor announced it would shutter it's brick-and-mortar fleet after modernizing into a digital collective department store.
+On August 27, 2020, it was announced that all Lord & Taylor department stores would permanently close, due to the economic impact of the COVID-19 pandemic.

-On January 3, 2023, Unibail-Rodamco-Westfield sold this mall along with Westfield Trumbull in Trumbull, Connecticut for a combined deal of $196 million to the Namdar Realty Group.
+On January 3, 2023, Unibail-Rodamco-Westfield sold this mall along with Westfield Trumbull in Trumbull, Connecticut for a combined deal of $196 million, or roughly $100 million each, to Namdar Realty Group.